 We currently provide virtual children's story time live, but we recorded several sessions in the early months of COVID-19 for families to view at their convenience.
 All are hosted by Lori at the Chester Branch and include reading, a simple craft project, and music/movement.
 (If you are interested in the live version, please contact Lori at Chester Branch at email@example.com or 258-2742 to be added to the mailing list that provides the meeting link and password.)

 2021 Summer Reading Program

 Greenville Library - The Green Project - The supplemental PowerPoint to the July 6th program of sprucing up the Library garden by planting various types of flower seeds and learning about plant life cycles (by Sara Sotomayor)

 Chester Library - Wildfire Prevention with Owlbert and Scared Squirrel (with Lori and Gynell)

 Butterflies and Bugs: Life Cycles

 The interactive live programming has already passed, but you can still check out the recorded version of Butterflies & Bugs: My How We Have Changed! by clicking this link.
 You can also read the information she shares in the video here.

 The recorded video for Let's Build a Butterfly (craft project) is available here.
-For the craft you will need a Popsicle stick, crayons or color pencils or markers, glue, scissors, and decorations like pom-poms.
+For the craft, you will need a Popsicle stick, crayons or colored pencils or markers, glue, scissors, and decorations like pom-poms.
 You can print out the template here.